dustinpfister/blog_posts/_posts/threejs-examples-biplane.md

 layout: post
 categories: three.js
 id: 805
-updated: 2021-02-19 15:01:13
+updated: 2021-05-11 17:16:23
-version: 1.8
+version: 1.9
 ---

-When it comes to [threejs](https://threejs.org/) maybe there is still a great deal more for me to learn about the framework itself.
-However for now I would like to make at least a [few examples](/2021/02/19/threejs-examples/) of what can be done with three.js when it comes to making some kind of actual project.

-There is the prim and proper way of going about creating a 3d model of something, and that is all fine and good.
-However it also strikes me as something that would end up eating up a lot of time.
+When it comes to [threejs](https://threejs.org/) maybe there is still a great deal more for me to learn about the framework itself, however for now I would like to make at least a [few examples](/2021/02/19/threejs-examples/) of what can be done with three.js when it comes to making some kind of actual project.
+With that said there is the prim and proper way of going about creating a 3d model of something, and that is all fine and good, but it also strikes me as something that would end up eating up a lot of time.
 So there is also the not so prim and proper way to go about creating a 3d model of something.
 It is the later that I will be going over today by making a simple crude yet effective 3d model of a Biplane.

+This example will involve create a bunch of mesh objects, combining them into a group, and then positioning and skinning things to make something that looks like a little plane.
+It would then be fun to add a few more models to create a plane, and a main world object for a crude scene of some kind.
+For now I think I would like to have just one plane, and have it fly around in a circle, and move the camera around to have a nice neat looping animation.

 <!-- more -->

+## 1 - What to know first

+This is a post on a full working three.js project example of a little looping animation of a simple biplane model made from mesh objects using the built in three.js geometry constructor functions.

-## 1 - The biplane module
+## 2 - The biplane module

 The idea here is to create a javaScript module that will create and return an instance of a [THREE.Group](/2018/05/16/threejs-grouping-mesh-objects/) which is just a way to pack a whole bunch of Mesh objects into a single group.